1. BASIS OF PREPARATION:

 NCLT admitted accounts shall be treated as suit filed accounts and the appropriation of recovery in these NCLT accounts whether it is from the process initiated against the corporate debtor or guarantors shall be done as in suit filed accounts.

-Recovery is in the form of debentures/equity/other debt or equity or quasi equity instruments etc. in the NCLT approved resolution plan amount as cash recovery and to appropriate the same as is done in suit filed accounts i.e. towards principal and thereafter towards interest.
+Recovery by way of debentures / equity / other debt or equity or quasi equity instruments etc in the NCLT approved resolution plan amount as cash recovery to be appropriated in the same manner as is done in suit filed accounts i.e. first towards principal and remaining amount towards interest.

 2.3 Income from consignment sale of precious metals is accounted for as Other Income after the sale is complete.